vinsol/webpay_interswitch/README.md

 [![Code Climate](https://codeclimate.com/github/vinsol/webpay_interswitch.png)](https://codeclimate.com/github/vinsol/webpay_interswitch)

-A simple gem to integrate your Rails app with Webpay Interswitch.
+A simple gem to integrate your Rails app with [Webpay Interswitch](http://www.interswitchng.com/), a nigerian payment gateway.
 It provides methods to add webpay as a payment option in your Rails application out of the box.
 It also provides a simple API that can be used to fetch transactions (JSON Only).

 ##Getting Started

-Include the gem in your Rails app and run
+Include the gem in your Rails app by adding it to Gemfile `gem webpay_interswitch` and run

  `bundle install`

+And then:

+ `rails generate webpay_interswitch:install`

 The generator will install an initializer which adds the configuration options for setting up the gateway from the webpay_interswitch.yml file.

 It also adds an webpay_interswitch.yml.example file which should be considered while setting up the gateway.

- `rails generate webpay_interswitch:install`

 ##Helper